Info on and links to makers of sustainable ethical zero waste make up around the world.

 I desperately need a new mascara, but where to look?
 I want to source most ethical version I can afford so having done some research I’ve realised that there are quite a few companies offering organic or natural or vegan makeup up but not so many offering low or zero waste options too.
-Here is a list of companies that appear to offer both;
+Here is a list of companies that appear to offer both organised by country;